-After achieving steady state, successive attempts are 15 made to increase efficiency by reducing the compressor speed and hence reducing motor power consumption.
+After achieving steady state, successive attempts are made to increase efficiency by reducing the compressor speed and hence reducing motor power consumption.
 The optimum operating point occurs where the speed has been reduced to the minimum speed that will produce the required pressure difference across the impeller for a given cooling load.
 Reduction of speed below this point will cause unsteady surge conditions that must be avoided.
 Real dynamic surge conditions and a surge boundary curve may be plotted on a non-dimensional compressor map of pressure coefficient versus flow coefficient.
-If the surge boundary curve is sufficiently distant from the real surge conditions, the compressor may be safely operated at points outside the boundary curve.
+If the surge boundary curve is sufficiently distant from the real surge conditions, boundary curve.
 A surge condition is detected by measuring the standard deviation of the motor current.
-If the controller detects surge conditions, the speed is immediately increased
+If the controller detects surge conditions, the speed is immediately increased by a set increment.